parallax/jsPDF/README.md

 The 14 standard fonts in PDF are limited to the ASCII-codepage.
 If you want to use UTF-8 you have to integrate a custom font, which provides the needed glyphs. jsPDF supports .ttf-files.
-So if you want to have for example chinese text in your pdf, your font has to have the necessary chinese glyphs.
-So check if your font supports the wanted glyphs or else it will show garbled characters instead of the right text.
+So if you want to have for example Chinese text in your pdf, your font has to have the necessary Chinese glyphs.
+So, check if your font supports the wanted glyphs or else it will show garbled characters instead of the right text.

 To add the font to jsPDF use our fontconverter in